AzureIoTGBB/iot-edge-offline-dashboarding/readme.md

 * replacing the data source(s) to be specific to the new use cases
 * replacing the configuration files for the data ingestion and dashboards

-### Solution Architecture
+## Solution Architecture Components

 The architecture for this solution utilizes four main components in addition to Azure IoT Hub.
-Azure IoT Edge is utilized to orchestrate and manage modules at the edge in addition to providing capabilities for offline operation and message routing.
-Node-RED is an open-source flow programming tool utilized to easily integrate and route messages from edge devices to InfluxDB.
-InfluxDB is an open-source, time series database for storing device telemetry.
-Lastly, Grafana is an open-source analytics and dashboarding tool for visualizing device telemetry.
+[Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/) is utilized to orchestrate and manage modules at the edge in addition to providing capabilities for offline operation and message routing.
+[Node-RED](https://nodered.org/) is an open-source flow programming tool utilized to easily integrate and route messages from edge devices to InfluxDB.
+[InfluxDB](https://www.influxdata.com/) is an open-source, time series database for storing device telemetry.
+Lastly, [Grafana](https://grafana.com/) is an open-source analytics and dashboarding tool for visualizing device telemetry.

-#### Reasons for selecting this architecture
+### Reasons for selecting this architecture

 The main purpose of this solution is to provide an ability for local operators to view dashboards at the edge regardless of whether the edge device was online or offline.
 This is a natural scenario that IoT Edge supports.
 To support dashboarding however, there was a need to also select both a storage component as well as a visualization component.